alco/numspell/README.md

 documentation is also viewable online on the project's [wiki][1].
 Here's a brief overview of the documentation files:

-* _DeveloperIntro.md_ describes the goals, design decisions and high-level architecture of the project.
+* _Developer-Introduction.md_ describes the goals, design decisions and high-level architecture of the project.

-* _SpellingAlgorithm.md_ outlines the steps of the spelling algorithm and explains how each step is implemented.
+* _Spelling-Algorithm.md_ outlines the steps of the spelling algorithm and explains how each step is implemented.

-* _RuleSyntax.md_ explains the syntax for defining rules by which a number is decomposed into logical elements.
+* _Rule-Syntax.md_ explains the syntax for defining rules by which a number is decomposed into logical elements.

-* _TemplateSyntax.md_ explains the template string syntax used by the **listparse** submodule.
+* _Template-Syntax.md_ explains the template string syntax used by the **listparse** submodule.
 It allows to transform the logical elements of a number to adjust for possible exceptions and irregularities of a particular human language.